aibubbledhilip-crypto/Replit_voyager/replit.md

    - Manage user roles and status
    - Configure query row limits
 3. Use MSISDN Lookup to search phone numbers across all data sources
+4. Use File Comparison to compare two data files and identify differences
-4. View usage logs to monitor all query executions
+5. View usage logs to monitor all query executions
-5. Execute queries in Query Execution page
+6. Execute queries in Query Execution page

 ### Regular User Workflow
 1. Login with assigned credentials
 2. Use MSISDN Lookup to search for phone numbers across multiple data sources
+3. Use File Comparison to reconcile and compare data files
-3. Execute SQL queries against Athena database
+4. Execute SQL queries against Athena database
-4. View and download query results
+5. View and download query results
-5. View personal query history
+6. View personal query history

+### File Comparison Workflow
+1. Navigate to File Comparison page
+2. Upload two files (CSV or XLSX format):
+   - File 1: Base file for comparison
+   - File 2: Target file to compare against
+3. Select key columns (must exist in both files) to use for matching rows
+4. Click "Compare Files" to start the comparison
+5. Review the comparison results:
+   - **Unique to File 1**: Rows that exist only in the first file
+   - **Unique to File 2**: Rows that exist only in the second file
+   - **Common Rows**: Rows that are identical in both files
+   - **Differences**: Rows that exist in both files but have different values
+6. Download the detailed comparison report as CSV
+7. The report includes:
+   - Summary statistics
+   - All unique rows from each file
+   - Detailed differences showing which columns changed and their values

 ## Database Schema